npickens/darkroom/README.md

   * If `entity` == 'path' - Either 'versioned' or 'unversioned'
   * If `entity` == 'content' - One of 'base64', 'utf8', or 'displace'

-A block is optional, but can be used to accumulate parse data and/or override the default behavior of removing an import statement altogether by returning a string to replace it with.
+A block is optional, but can be used to accumulate parse data and/or override the default substitution behavior.

 ```ruby
 Darkroom.register('.ext1', '.ext2', '...') do